Poke-Verse/PokeVerseBackEnd/comments-pius.md

 1. Requirements:
     - Storing the Admin passwords directly in the db is unsafe (as you noted in the code check-in in Week 9).
 Hash the password before seeding; store the plaintext password somewhere else.
 Is that just for demo purposes?
 Fortunately you do hash the passwords for new regular users, and you check the hashes, so that's good.
+    - Where are you with deployment?
 2. Testing:
     - Sample tests would be helpful so there's a record of testing, since you don't use Jest or the Supertest library.
 Could list sample Postman requests in the Readme, share Postman collection, etc.
+    - Tests generally seem to work across endpoints after logging in to admin, or logging into non-admin created accounts with JWT bearer tokens (when testing randomly).
 3. Logic:
+    - Had to redefine the references to the sequelize library in the `user` and `pokemon` models to get server working on my machine.
     - Seeding the database works well.
-    - Agreed that code organization is good, separate folders for db, models, routes.
+    - Agreed w/ Week 9 check-in that code organization is good, separate folders for db, models, routes.
-    - Had to redefine the references to the sequelize library in the user and pokemon models to get server working.
+    - Your admin endpoints include sensitive data in the URL (name, email), which isn't standard practice, since that's more easily abused.
+This might be a case where you woul use a POST/PUT request so it has to be part of the body request outside the URL.
+    - Several `null` properties output in form the pokemon output, including `regionalPokeDexId` and `pokedexEntry` even though in theory you have it in the seed data.
+Looks like a slight naming mismatch in models/routes.
 4. Style:
+    - Good route names following RESTful conventions; consistent and standard SQL model names.
+    - README has good intro of basic setup, including installation, .env file, etc.
     - README could be more specific about the endpoint URLs, e.g. `/api/users/` as root URL for the users.
     - README: What body params are needed for the POST/PUT requests?
 Any query params needed? for GET requests?
     - README: What's the workflow for using the API?
 Should I register first?
+    - Filtering Pokemon by "name" may be better as query params, since there are so many names, and to let users search for parts of names.
+Otherwise good use of regular URL params.

 ### Collaboration Goals

 1. Commit history shows descriptive messages.